Buying property in Montevideo?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-INE Construction Cost Index (ICCV) Official build-cost index that influences new supply pricing.
-We used it to interpret whether new construction could get cheaper or would support current prices.
-We treated it as a floor under new-build prices.
+INE - Construction Cost Index (ICCV) Official build-cost index that influences new supply pricing.
+We used it to understand whether new construction can get cheaper or will keep supporting current price levels.
+We treated rising costs as a floor under new-build prices.

-IMF Uruguay Page Top-tier macro institution with standardized country surveillance.
-We used it for macro risks that can hit housing like growth and inflation outlook.
-We anchored our 2026 baseline projections here.
+IMF - Uruguay 2025 Article IV Top-tier macro institution with standardized country reviews.
+We used it to assess macro risks that can hit Montevideo's housing market.
+We relied on it to avoid local-market tunnel vision and keep our outlook grounded.

-World Bank Uruguay MPO Primary source for standardized macro and household conditions.
-We cross-checked the macro backdrop influencing household formation and housing demand.
-We kept our narrative consistent with global institutions.
+World Bank - Uruguay Macro Poverty Outlook Primary source for standardized macro and household data.
+We used it to cross-check the economic backdrop influencing household formation and demand.
+We kept our narrative consistent with what global institutions are projecting.

-UN World Urbanization Prospects UN reference dataset for city population estimates and projections.
-We used it to frame Montevideo's long-run demand reality.
-We kept demand growth claims honest by referencing modest population growth.
+UN DESA - World Urbanization Prospects The UN's reference dataset for city population projections.
+We used it to frame Montevideo's long-run demand reality honestly.
+We kept "demand growth" claims grounded by acknowledging that population growth is not explosive.

-Mercado Libre Informe de Inmuebles Major platform publishing a named report with transparent scope.
+Mercado Libre - Informe de Inmuebles 2025 Uruguay Major platform publishing a transparent named report.
 We used it to add market texture on where demand is strongest by neighborhood.
-We treated it as complementary to official stats.
+We treated it as complementary to official statistics, not a replacement for them.